When you’re on a budget, at home remedies for cold and flu are a great way to save money. But, I just think they’re better!

 It is a decongestant and helps to relieve cough.
 It is also used for minor body aches.

-• Honey and Lemon Juice (maybe some rum)
+• Honey and Lemon Benefits (maybe with some rum)

 This remedy is my favorite one for soothing a sore throat because it is also just delicious.
 Both honey and lemons are natural antibacterials that work to heal your sore throat and suppress cough.